 Raised voices and tears ensued – not the best start to our motorhome trip through Germany.

 From this, we learned two critical lessons: firstly, the importance of allowing time to rest after a long flight to avoid the effects of jet lag.
 Secondly, the a need for more realistic planning, especially when adjusting to new environments and equipment.

 A recurring mistake we’ve made is trying to pack too much into each day.
 It’s tempting to see and do everything, but this often leads to burnout and can diminish the enjoyment of the journey.

-For instance, our trip through Ireland was filled with incredible sights and experiences, but by the end, we were absolutely knackered.
+For instance, our trip through Ireland was filled with incredible sights and experiences, but we were absolutely knackered by the end.
 We tried to see too much, and some of the enjoyment was lost in the rush.

-Similarly, in Iceland, we repeated this mistake, not learning our lesson and zipping around the whole country in just two weeks.
+Similarly, we repeated this mistake in Iceland, not learning our lesson and zipping around the country in just two weeks.

 In our future travels, we plan to stay at each destination for at least three nights, if not more.
 This approach will allow us to absorb and enjoy each place.

 It’s a lesson we’re still learning, even after being on the road since 2017!